 When comparing mortgages you might seek out a deal from the biggest and best known mortgage lenders.
 However, some of the smaller and lesser known lenders could still have a good deal, depending on what it is you're looking for.

-When it comes to the largest mortgage lenders in the UK, not all of them will have a full range of mortgage options.
+When it comes to the largest UK mortgage lenders, not all of them will have a full range of mortgage options.

 When we speak of the largest or biggest mortgage lenders, we are usually speaking about the lenders who have a history or lending the most amount of money.